discord-py-ui/discord-ui/README.md

 in order for our lib to work, so if you (somewhy) wanna check the type of the client, you need to use `isinstance(your_client, discord.ext.commands.Bot)`, because `type(your_client)` will be of type `OverridenV2Bot`

+For more information about overriding, take a look at the [override module](https://github.com/KusoRedsto/discord-ui/blob/main/discord_ui/override.py)

 ## Installation